karimelkh/C-Cpp-funds/README.md

 	- [ ] the **oop** directory (that will includes the oop code).
 	- [x] the **problems** directory (that will includes solution for problems from multiple platforms).
 	- [ ] some features to the todo list app
+		- [ ] use stack STL instead of the mine.
 		- [ ] enhance code readability
 		- [ ] change task state (e.g., Completed, Canceled, ...)
 		- [ ] enhance display/output formatting